pavlo-myskov/boutique-ado/README.md

 - [x] Add product to bag
 - [x] Remove a product from the bag
 - [x] View bag
-- [x] View the number of each product in the bag
+- [x] View and adjust the number of each product in the bag
 - [x] View a subtotal cost of each product in the bag
 - [x] Delivery calculation
 - [x] Grand total